lilyuxui/neo-lite/neo-lite-selection-spec-v0.1.md

 Selection should work from option data rather than requiring consumers to manually construct Menu/MenuItem nodes.

-The standalone MenuItem design now establishes a disabled item state, so the v0.2 option model may include:
+The standalone MenuItem design establishes a disabled item state, so the v0.1 option model includes:

 ```ts
 export interface SelectionOption {